gohugoio/hugo/content/content-management/multilingual-mode.md

 </ul>
 {{ end }}
 ```
+{{% /input %}}

-The above can be put in a `partial` and included in any template, be it for a content page or the home page.
-It will not print anything if there are no translations for a given page, or if it is -- in the case of the home page, section listing etc. -- a site with only one language.
+The above can be put in a `partial` (`./layouts/partials/`) and included in any template, be it for a [content page][contenttemplate] or the [home page][homepagetemplte].
+It will not print anything if there are no translations for a given page, or if it is---in the case of the home page, section listing, etc.---a site with only one language.

-The above also uses the `i18n` func, see [Translation of strings](#translation-of-strings).
+The above also uses the `i18n` func described in the next section.

-### Translation of strings
+## Translation of Strings

 Hugo uses [go-i18n](https://github.com/nicksnyder/go-i18n) to support string translations.
-Follow the link to find tools to manage your translation workflows.
+[See the project's source repository](https://github.com/nicksnyder/go-i18n) to find tools that will help you manage your translation workflows.

 Translations are collected from the `themes/[name]/i18n/` folder (built into the theme), as well as translations present in `i18n/` at the root of your project.
 In the `i18n`, the translations will be merged and take precedence over what is in the theme folder.
 Language files should be named according to RFC 5646  with names such as `en-US.yaml`, `fr.yaml`, etc.